callumSharman/RayTracer/README.md

 ### Camera/Image manipulation
 (Make sure when changing camera constants to execute `make clean` before `make run`)

-The following is a list of modifiable constants within the file *camera.h*
+The following is a list of modifiable constants within the file *camera.h*:

-* Samples per pixel
-* Max depth
-* Vfov
-* Look from
-* Look at
-* Vup
-* Defocus angle
-* Focus distance
+* SAMPLES_PER_PIXEL - More samples produces more accurate image.
+Added for antialiasing.
+* MAX_DEPTH - Higher depth produces more accurate image.
+Indicates maximum number of ray bounces in a scene .
+* VFOV - Field of view.
+* LOOK_FROM - Point which the camera looks from.
+* LOOK_AT - Point which the camera looks at.
+* FOCUS_DIST - Distance at which the camera is perfectly focused.

 Within *main.c* the image width can be modified.

 ### Adding objects
+Within *main.c* objects can be added to *sphere_list* to appear in the scene.

+The following is a list of addable object types and how to include them:

+* Diffuse sphere
+* Metal sphere
+* Glass sphere

 ## Examples
 <p align="center">